Roman Frederick Starzl: Mentions by other writers

 The comic book issue Justice League of America No. 18 (March 1963) featured the story "Journey into the Micro-World", featuring a travel to a sub-atomic world.
 The story used a familiar theme from Out of the Sub-Universe (Summer, 1928), while writer Gardner Fox and editor Julius Schwartz probably had a hand in naming its miniature civilization "Starzl", in tribute to the writer.

 Book I of the science fiction trilogy The Nova Project 70 written by Gregory R. Miller and Fabion O. Reeves mentions Starzyl in the acknowledgements.
-The book, written in what Miller refers to as the starzylian mode, is destined to become a science fiction classic.